 There are a number of good fishing reel companies out their with literally hundreds of reels to choose from.
 Sometimes you don’t know where to start.
 For quality, Durability and dependability, you can’t go wrong with Penn reels.
 You can get all the latest in fishing reel innovation and technology from a company that will stand behind its products with great customer service.

 For anything form ultra light trout and pan fish gear, all the way to heavy-duty off shore reels for the big game tournament anglers Penn reels has you covered.
 For 88 years now, Penn has built quality fishing tackle and they don’t look to be slowing down, so you should have confidence that they will be around for many more years to stand behind their products and serve the fishing community.

+For more information on some great saltwater reels, check out my article on Shimano Surf Reels here.
 If you have any questions, comments or suggestions, please leave them in the comment section below.
 You can follow me on Facebook: Rex The Beach Angler, Twitter: @AnglerBeach and Instagram: thebeachangler7.
 As always stay safe, enjoy the journey, and please try to leave it cleaner than you found it.